 The one and only things that runners actually need is running shoes.
 When it comes to shoes, every runner is different, so it’s probably a good idea to take them to a local store and take a treadmill test before they try on a few pairs.

 For runners who prefer the forest to the road, trail running shoes are also a fantastic option.
 Designed specifically for uneven surfaces like hiking trails, trail running shoes are one of the best gifts for hikers who want to experience nature while they’re out on a run.
 While no one shoe is perfect for everyone, we’ve found that Merrell has fantastic trail running options for any trail runner out there.

 For warmer seasons, runners can never have enough pairs of shorts, making for a fantastic running gift.
 The best running shorts are loose, airy, and don’t ride up.
-There are tons of brands that offer them, but running shorts from Under Armour (for women and men)are a fantastic value and come in a bunch of fun, bright colors.
+There are tons of brands that offer them, but running shorts from Under Armour are a fantastic value and come in a bunch of fun, bright colors.

 A durable running jacket is a must for any runner who lives in a temperate or cold climate.
 The best running jackets are made of sweat-wicking material and have a zipper to adjust for different temperatures.
-Under Armour has a fantastic selection of jackets that are great for runners – we especially like this one for men and this one for women.
+Under Armour has a fantastic selection of jackets that are great for runners.

 No runner will ever say no to more running clothing, which is why running tops make one of the greatest gifts for runners.
 Every runner will have their own preferences about their favorite types of running attire, but we really like PrAna t-shirts and tank tops for running because they’re extremely breathable and sweat-wicking.

 In colder or windy conditions, a beanie is one of the most practical gifts for hikers because it can help keep them safe and warm.
 For hiking, you don’t need anything fancy, so something like this affordable beanie from Neff is a perfect stocking stuffer for your favorite hiker.